What Is Cybersecurity And Why Is It Important?

-A prolonged and targeted cyber attack is called an advanced persistent threat or APT.
-Usually, these hackers choose a company to infiltrate and they try to gain access to the network.
+A prolonged and targeted cyberattack is called an advanced persistent threat or APT.
+Usually, these scams choose a company to infiltrate and then try to gain access to the network.

 Often, they go undetected for a long period of time because they don’t necessarily change anything in the system.
 Instead, they monitor network activity and steal data, which they can later use to sell or blackmail the company.

 We hope that you knew most of these, and not from experience.
 In fact, here’s a list of tips that will help you lower the chances of getting hacked.